Mueller: FBI is not to blame for Flynn’s false statements

-WASHINGTON (AP) - The special counsel’s office pushed back Friday at the suggestion that the FBI acted improperly in its interview of former national security adviser Michael Flynn, saying he agreed on his own to meet with federal agents and did not need a warning that it was against the law to lie to them.
+WASHINGTON (AP) - The special counsel’s office pushed back Friday at the suggestion that the FBI acted improperly in its interview of former national security adviser Michael Flynn, saying he “chose to make false statements” and did not need a special warning that it was against the law to do so.

-The filing from special counsel Robert Mueller comes four days before Flynn gets sentenced on a charge of lying to the FBI about his conversations with the then-Russian ambassador to the United States.
-It responds to a sentencing memorandum filed earlier this week by Flynn’s lawyers that said the FBI did not warn him that it illegal to lie.
-It also suggested that agents discouraged him from having a lawyer present.
+The filing from special counsel Robert Mueller came four days before Flynn gets sentenced on a charge of lying to the FBI about his conversations with the then-Russian ambassador to the United States.
+It responds to a sentencing memorandum filed earlier this week by Flynn’s lawyers that suggested irregularities in how he was interviewed.

+The back-and-forth between prosecutors and defense lawyers has created an unusual rupture in an otherwise harmonious relationship as prosecutors have praised Flynn as a model cooperator and have recommended no prison time at his sentencing.

+The disagreement is unlikely to affect Flynn’s chances for probation, but it’s attracted the attention of President Donald Trump, who said this week that Flynn did not lie despite having fired him nearly two years ago for just that reason.
+The matter may also become a point of debate at next Tuesday’s hearing, especially since the judge, Emmet Sullivan, has asked prosecutors to produce documents related to Flynn’s interview.

+Prosecutors said Flynn had committed to a false story weeks before the Jan.
+24, 2017, interview with the FBI, having lied several times already to White House officials about his dialogue with ambassador Sergey Kislyak and then repeating those falsehoods to federal agents.

+Trump ousted him weeks after the FBI interview.
+White House officials said he had misled Vice President Mike Pence and others about his discussions on sanctions with Kislyak.

-They said Flynn had lied several times to White House officials about his dialogue with ambassador Sergey Kislyak and simply repeated those falsehoods when approached by the FBI on Jan.
-24, 2017.
-They said Flynn agreed to meet with the FBI without a lawyer present and, unlike other defendants charged in Mueller’s investigation, had enough experience in government to understand the consequences of lying and “the importance of accurate information to decision making in areas of national security.”
+Prosecutors also said Friday that Flynn voluntarily agreed to meet with the FBI without a lawyer present and, unlike other defendants charged in Mueller’s investigation, had enough experience in government to understand the consequences of lying and “the importance of accurate information to decision making in areas of national security.”

 “A sitting National Security Advisor, former head of an intelligence agency, retired Lieutenant General, and 33-year veteran of the armed forces knows he should not lie to federal agents,” Mueller’s prosecutors wrote.
 “He does not need to be warned it is a crime to lie to federal agents to know the importance of telling them the truth.”

+Flynn’s lawyers had earlier cast doubt on the process by saying the agents who questioned Flynn never told him it was against the law to lie.
+They also noted that then-Deputy Director Andrew McCabe appeared to discourage Flynn from having a lawyer present by saying the Justice Department would also have to be involved if the national security adviser wanted an attorney.

-Flynn’s supporters have seized on the fact that the FBI agents who questioned him did not detect signs of deception during the interview.
+Flynn’s supporters also seized on the fact that the FBI agents who questioned him did not detect signs of deception during the interview.

 But prosecutors say that doesn’t change the fact “that he was indeed lying, and knowingly made false statements to FBI agents in a national security investigation.”

-Neither prosecutors nor defense lawyers are seeking prison time for Flynn at his sentencing Tuesday.
+Mueller’s office also released heavily redacted notes from interviews done with two FBI officials involved in the interview process - McCabe and former counterintelligence agent Peter Strzok.
+The interview notes paint a portrait of a strikingly relaxed and informal conversation, with Strzok noting how he had walked past Trump and some movers discussing where to place artwork in the White House.

+“Flynn was so talkative, and had so much time for them, that Strzok wondered if the National Security Adviser did not have more important things to do than have such a relaxed, non-pertinent discussion with them,” according to notes from the interview.

 Copyright © 2018 The Washington Times, LLC.